henyxia/henyxia.github.com/content/scholar/GIS4-2019/07-haproxy.md

 * Load balancer written in C
 * Available on most Unix distributions
-* Allow to balance traffic and avoid downtime in case of failures
+* Allow to balance traffic and avoid downtime in case of failure

 ---